196th Attack Squadron: Tactical Air Command

 On 8 March 1975, the unit again assumed a new mission and was again aligned under TAC as the 196th Tactical Air Support Squadron.
 The 196th received the Cessna 0-2A/B "Super Skymaster" to accomplish its new role.

-196th TFS F-4C 63-7644 about 1987.
-This was the type of aircraft Capt.
-Dean Paul Martin was flying when he crashed.
+196th TFS F-4C 63-7644 about 1987 (Note: This was the type of aircraft Capt.
+Dean Paul Martin was flying when he crashed.)

-In October 1982, the 163d again assumed a tactical fighter role and converted to the McDonnell Douglas F-4C Phantom II and moved to March AFB, near Riverside, into new facilities built for the unit.
+In October 1982, the 163d again assumed a tactical fighter role and converted to the McDonnell Douglas F-4C Phantom II and moved to March Air Force Base, near Riverside, into new facilities built for the unit.
 The 163d transitioned to the upgraded F-4E on 1 April 1987.
 This newer aircraft incorporated more sophisticated electronics and weaponry.

 On 21 March 1987, Captain Dean Paul Martin (son of entertainer Dean Martin), a pilot in the squadron, crashed his F-4C into San Gorgonio Mountain, California, shortly after departure from March AFB.
 Both Martin and his weapons system officer (WSO) were killed.

 In July 1990, the unit again changed missions and was redesignated the 196th Tactical Reconnaissance Squadron.
-The 163d was equipped with RF-4C Phantom II unarmed reconnaissance aircraft and maintained a dual state/federal mission.
+The 196th was equipped with RF-4C Phantom II unarmed reconnaissance aircraft and maintained a dual state/federal mission.
 The unit's primary mission was to provide tactical reconnaissance to friendly forces.
 The unit was also actively involved in statewide missions.
 This was accomplished by using a system of visual, optical, electronic, and other sensory devices.
 During this time the aircrews accumulated over 30,000 hours of flying time and the unit deployed across both the Pacific and Atlantic Oceans.

 The 163d deployed to Pisa Airport, Italy, in support of Operation Decisive Endeavor.
 During that period the unit also flew as the lead unit in support of flight operations over Bosnia.